joe-irving/axedrax/_posts/2021-03-19-pinnicle-pellets.md

 ---
 layout: post
-title: Drax Expand Logging into Canadian Ancient Woodland
+title: Drax Expand Logging into Canadian Woodland for £226m deal
 excerpt: >-
   On 31st March, Drax shareholders will vote on acquiring the wood pellet production company Pinnacle Pellets.
 This will mean ancient forests burned